GET NEW RECIPES IN YOUR INBOX →

 Step 3.
 Add Egg Noodles and Ginger

-Add egg noodles and ginger into the pot.
+Add egg noodles and ginger to the pot.
 Cook the pasta for about 4-5 minutes.

 Step 4.
 Add Leftover Chicken